Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 3

-Unlike regular functions, the arrow functions doesn't not allow duplicate parameters in either strict or non-strict mode.
+Unlike regular functions, the arrow functions doesn’t not allow duplicate parameters in either strict or non-strict mode.
 So you can see `SyntaxError` in the console.

 ------------------------------------------------------------------------